 When to Apply

-November/December: Proposals screened for eligibility and required elements; reviewers solicited and assigned to proposals; proposals undergo technical review.
+November/December: Proposals screened for eligibility and required elements; reviewers solicited and assigned to proposals; proposals undergo technical and panel review.

 March: Pre-award negotiations with recommended applicants.